So near and yet so far: Camden Yards warehouse an inviting target, just not within striking distance

 But as Camden Yards celebrates its 25th anniversary this season, only one ball has ever hit on the fly, when Ken Griffey, Jr. reached the building during the All-Star Game Home Run Derby with a blast estimated at 465 feet 24 years ago Tuesday.

 That is the only batted ball to touch the warehouse, and through more than 2,000 games at Camden Yards, no hitter has ever reached the building in a game, creating a kind of mythical nature to the ballpark's most recognizable feature.
-Griffey's blast is marked by a bronzed star.
+Griffey's blast is marked by a plaque.

 Many have come close in games.
 Ninety-one home run balls have landed on Eutaw Street, the 60-foot-wide in-park concourse beyond the right-field flag court, and some of those balls have hit the warehouse on a bounce.
 And while the warehouse can be reached down the right-field line at just 439 feet — a length that is often hit by today's standards — it has yet to take a ball on the fly in a game.